-The techniques previously described are basically forms of, or make use of massage wherein the relaxed physical form is kneaded by a practitioner in order to release stress and tension in the subject’s muscles.
+The techniques previously described are forms of, or make use of massage wherein the relaxed physical style is kneaded by a practitioner to release stress and tension in the subject’s muscles.
 Aside from releasing body stress and relaxing muscles, massages help improve the flow of blood in the human body.
 This makes massages the best way to heal or relieve the symptoms brought by myofascial trigger points.

-In order to heal a trigger point, one needs the proper, continuous application of pressure to the affected area in order to relax and re-orient stretched or contracted sarcomeres in the muscle fibers.
-Our subconscious act of rubbing our temples, neck and back are natural reactions to relieve established or forming trigger points.
+To heal a trigger point, one needs the proper, continuous application of pressure to the affected area to relax and re-orient stretched or contracted sarcomeres in the muscle fibers.
+Our subconscious act of rubbing our temples, neck, and back are natural reactions to relieve established or forming trigger points.
 It is a light form of self-myofascial release.
-But to get rid of established trigger points, it’s important to engage in any of the previously described massage therapies supported by your respective beliefs in the benefits of each.
+But to get rid of set trigger points, it’s essential to engage in any of the previously described massage therapies supported by your respective beliefs in the benefits of each.

-Aside from the aforementioned techniques, there are many forms of massage therapy, scientific or otherwise that practitioners and clients deem to be effective.
+Aside from the techniques above, there are many forms of massage therapy, scientific or otherwise that practitioners and clients deem to be effective.
 These include:

-Craniosacral therapy – extremely satisfying especially for office workers
+Craniosacral therapy – immensely satisfying especially for office workers

 Foot Massage – for people always on their feet